 We can include up to 127 ranges and criteria in the COUNTIFS function.

-How to Use the COUNTIFS Function
+How to Use excel countifs

 =COUNTIFS(Department,”Sales”, Salary,”>50000″)